-- HRIS integrations: The technology behind an international payroll provider offers the opportunity to integrate with other HRIS, such as time and attendance systems and accounting software.
+HRIS integrations: The technology behind an international payroll provider offers the opportunity to integrate with other HRIS systems, such as time and attendance systems and accounting software.
 The integrated payroll platform provides a streamlined and flexible process which reduces manpower costs and improves efficiency at the same time.

 Streamlining Made Easy